Contact Us

 welding software

-Each of the WeldCanada.com prequalified welding procedures has practical weld parameters, right shielding gases for spray, short circuit or globular mode of transfers, with helpful notes, technique or code's rules, and fully code-checked based on the AWS Codes and CSA Standard.
+Each of the WeldCanada.com prequalified welding procedures has practical weld parameters, right shielding gases for spray, short circuit or globular mode of transfers, with helpful notes, technique or code's rules, based on the latest edition of AWS codes and CSA standard.
 It has been prepared by the code experts for welding of steels and stainless steels (Plate, Pipe, Sheet, Box).

 CSA W59